Skip to main content

 cd lineth-monorepo/docs/getting-started/lineth-stack

-The command checks ports, checks the L1 network, generates runtime wallets, Web3Signer key config, L2 genesis, and service configuration, pulls Docker images, starts services, deploys contracts, prints links, waits for first finality, and prints the result.
+When you choose to start, the wizard runs the same guided boot flow as ./scripts/start.sh --tail: it checks ports, checks the L1 network, generates runtime wallets, Web3Signer key config, L2 genesis, and service configuration, pulls Docker images, starts services, deploys contracts, prints links, waits for first finality, and prints the result.

-On a clean Sepolia checkout, the first run generates an encrypted deployer keystore under artifacts/accounts/deployer-keystore/, prints the generated deployer address and funding requirement, then exits before Docker pull and startup.
-Fund that generated Sepolia address and rerun:
+On a clean Sepolia checkout, the first start generates an encrypted deployer keystore under artifacts/accounts/deployer-keystore/, prints the generated deployer address and funding requirement, then exits before the Docker pull and startup.

 ./scripts/start.sh --tail